Ruggero Bonomi

-Ruggero Bonomi (Lugo, 6 February 1898 – Oderzo, 12 April 1980) was an Italian Air Force general during the Spanish Civil War and World War II.
+Ruggero Bonomi (6 February 1898 – 12 April 1980) was an Italian Air Force general during the Spanish Civil War and World War II.
 He was deputy commander of the Corpo Aereo Italiano and commander of the Auxiliary Naval Air Force; after the Armistice of Cassibile he became the last State Undersecretary for the Air Force of the Italian Social Republic.

 Biography

 Early life and naval career

 He was born in Lugo, in the province of Ravenna, on 23 September 1898, the fourth of six children of lawyer Eufrasio Bonomi and Elena Archi.
 After studies in classical literature at the Salesian Institute in Faenza, at age sixteen he entered the Royal Naval Academy of Livorno; from 30 October 1916 to 15 July 1917 he served as an officer cadet on the training ship Flavio Gioia.
-After graduation, in March 1919 he was assigned as a midshipman on the battleship Dante Alighieri, operating between Zara, Fiume and Sibenik during the inter-allied occupation.
+After graduation, in March 1919 he was assigned as a midshipman on the battleship Dante Alighieri, operating between Zara, Fiume and Šibenik during the inter-allied occupation.
 During this turbulent period he met Gabriele d'Annunzio, who introduced him to the world of aviation, leading him to discover the exploits of two famous aviators from his hometown, Francesco Baracca and Giuseppe Miraglia.
 He was then transferred to the battleship Conte di Cavour and took part in a cruise to North America, being promoted to Ensign on September 14 of the same year.
 He was later assigned again to the Dante Alighieri, then in November 1920 to the protected cruiser Libia, and in March 1921 to the scout cruiser Nino Bixio, based in Taranto.
 In January 1921 he asked to be admitted to a course for seaplane pilots at the School of the Royal Italian Navy of Taranto, obtaining the military pilot license in November of the same year, and afterwards remaining in service at the school as an instructor.
 From 23 December 1921 to 20 August 1922 he served at the G. Fieschi seaplane base in La Spezia, then he returned to the Naval Academy to attend the higher course, at the end of which he was again assigned on the battleship Conte di Cavour.